Skip to main content

 ServicePurpose

-AWS CloudFrontCDN and edge proxy - routes traffic based on bot detection
+AWS CloudFrontCDN and edge proxy - routes traffic based on URL path

-AWS Lambda@EdgeRuns at CloudFront edge to detect AI bots and rewrite origins
+AWS Lambda@EdgeRuns at CloudFront edge to route paths to correct origin

 AWS ACMSSL certificate management (stores Let’s Encrypt + native certs)